olm3ca/mirror/README.md

 ### Hardware-based solution
 To make the Mirror function as an enhanced smart mirror, we will need to circumvent the proprietary scalar board's LVDS connection by using a programmable TV board that is easily sourced online, and re-mapping the LVDS pins to reconfigure the Mirror's layout with our new board.
 Here is what we will need:
 - A programmable TV board such as [this model](https://www.ebay.com/itm/126199255216)
-- 3.3v regulators such as [this option](https://www.amazon.com/Pieces-AMS1117-3-3-4-75V-12V-Voltage-Regulator/dp/B08CDMZMDN/ref=sr_1_1_sspa)
+- 3.3v regulators such as [this option](https://www.amazon.com/Pieces-AMS1117-3-3-4-75V-12V-Voltage-Regulator/dp/B08CDMZMDN/ref=sr_1_1_sspa).
+It is most likely that we are going to have to provide a 3.3v signal to a specific pin. sometimes the driver boards like the one you ordered provide a pin for such things, sometimes they don't.
-- 1.5K ohm Resistors such as [this option](https://www.amazon.com/EDGELEC-Resistor-Tolerance-Multiple-Resistance/dp/B07QK3LHL9?th=1)
+- 1.5K ohm Resistors such as [this option](https://www.amazon.com/EDGELEC-Resistor-Tolerance-Multiple-Resistance/dp/B07QK3LHL9?th=1). we will need to add some resistors in line for 4 of the wires. you'll need at least 4 resistors.
+The important thing to look for is the tolerance which will be represented as a percentage.
+We need precision, so get 1% tolerance.

 ### Steps to repin
 This is a reference guide for how we went about discovering the pin layouts: